 #1 Economics is not a science, not a religion, but proto-scientific garbage

 Utilitarianism is the natural philosophy of most people.
 Utilitarianism asks what is it good for?
 Acceptable answers are: because it makes me a better person, is fun, is healthy, makes me happy, maximizes well being/welfare, is good for my family/community/country, guarantees me a place in heaven, saves humanity.

 Now, the very characteristic of philosophy is that it is NOT a wellness activity but the quest for something called truth without knowing what it is or whether it exists.
-Because the outcome is not known the question what is it good for is senseless.
+Because the outcome is not known the question of what it is good for is senseless.
 No serious philosopher promises to make anybody a better person.
 This is traditionally the claim of priests and gurus.

 The philosopher Nietzsche, for example, arrived after a very long quest at this conclusion: “I teach you the overman.
 Man is something that shall be overcome.
 What have you done to overcome him?
 All beings so far have created something beyond themselves; and do you want to be the ebb of this great flood and even go back to the beasts rather than overcome man?
 What is the ape to man?
 A laughingstock or a painful embarrassment.
 And man shall be just that for the overman: a laughingstock or a painful embarrassment...”.